ThomasTsih/ThomasDAAD/index.md

 How does the wider population describe these states?

- ...Complex...

- ...but...

-common sense, internet and easy access?
+ Complex but common sense, internet and easy access?

 Method
 ========================================================